 INCA TREK DETAILS

 This is automatically included in Overland style trips.
 This trek is run in conjunction with local communities in a remote mountain region above the Sacred Valley.
-Please note this trail is not the Lares Trail used by Intrepid on Original, Active and Basix style trips.

 2. Classic Inca Trail